avamsykiran/Microservices_2to4PM_14Feb22_28Feb22/README.md

                     5. Edit a transaction
                     6. Delete a transaction
                     7. Retrive all transaction of an account holder for a given period
-                    8. Retrive the currentBalance of the accoutn holder stateemnt microservice
+                    8. Retrive the currentBalance of the account holder stateemnt microservice
                     9. Generate a statement of an accoutn holder for a given period computing the totalCredit , totalDebit and balance for that statement period.